Surfing in Dorset

 Opening in 2009, a year later than the proposed 2008 opening date and affected by endless delays, the Boscombe artificial surf reef was not everything people expected and wanted it to be.

-The wave itself was short and very shallow and was only really surfable for advanced to expert surfers on shortboards and a contingent of bodyboarders.
+The wave was short, very shallow and only really surfable for advanced to expert surfers on shortboards and a contingent of local bodyboarders.

 Lyme Regis

-Lyme Regis is an idyllic little town just across the Dorset-Devon border with large hills surrounding the unusual surfing location.
+Lyme Regis is an idyllic little town across the Dorset-Devon border, with large hills surrounding the unusual surfing location.

 The inner harbour offers long mellow rides perfect for longboarders and stand-up paddleboarders.